A charge monomial basis of the Garsia-Procesi ring: introduction

 Our basis consists of charge monomials corresponding to certain permutations in $S_n$.
 We later see that the set of charge monomials for all permutations in $S_n$ is equal to the Garsia-Stanton descent basis of $R_{1^n}$.
 Thus our set of monomials is indeed a subset of the descent basis.

-Although our basis is equal to that of Carlsson-Chou, our construction of it is different and provides the first direct connection between the structure of the Garsia-Procesi ring and the catabolizability formula for the modified Hall-Littlewood polynomial that gives its graded Frobenius character.
-It is immediate that our basis is of the correct size in each dimension, a fact that was nontrivial from the construction of Carlsson-Chou.
-The construction of our basis is clearly compatible with the Hilbert series of $R_{\mu^t}$ that we compute from \eqref{eq:catabolizable HL formula}:
+Although our basis is equal to that of Carlsson--Chou, our construction of it is different and provides the first direct connection between the structure of the Garsia-Procesi ring and the catabolizability formula for the modified Hall-Littlewood polynomial that gives its graded Frobenius character.
+It is immediate that our basis is of the correct size in each dimension, a fact that was nontrivial from the construction of Carlsson--Chou.
+The construction of our basis is clearly compatible with the Hilbert series of $R_{\mu}$ that we compute from \eqref{eq:catabolizable HL formula}:

 where $\syt(\lambda)$ denotes the set of standard Young tableaux of shape $\lambda$.